-- In general, most turfgrasses perform best in full sun. - Excessive shade reduces photosynthesis and air circulation, thus increasing the susceptibility of the turf to pest and disease problems.
+In general, most turfgrasses perform best in full sun.
+Excessive shade reduces photosynthesis and air circulation, thus increasing the susceptibility of the turf to pest and disease problems.
+Tree removal is okay and can be beneficial to the golf course.

-- Prune tree limbs and roots as needed to reduce competition for sunlight, water, and nutrients. - When possible, trees located near closely mowed areas such as tees and greens should be removed or their canopy should be thinned to promote good turf growth. - Understand the variability in sun angles at different times of the year and how this affects turf health. - Conduct a shade audit to identify problem areas. - Conduct a tree survey that identifies each tree's location, species, health, life expectancy, safety concerns, value and special maintenance requirements.
+- Prune tree limbs and roots as needed to reduce competition for sunlight, water, and nutrients. - When possible, trees located near closely mowed areas such as tees and greens should be removed or their canopy should be thinned to promote good turf growth. - Understand the variability in sun angles at different times of the year and how this affects turf health. - Conduct a shade audit to identify problem areas. - Conduct a tree survey that identifies each tree's location, species, health, life expectancy, safety concerns, value and special maintenance requirements. - Use an outside source when making the "call" on tree removal or tree issues if you aren't comfortable with it.